-To complete the major, the student selects three or more hours of upper-division credit approved in advance by the student's faculty advisor.
+To complete the major, the student selects six or more semester hours of upper-division credit approved in advance by the student's faculty advisor.

-All Computer Information Systems majors must complete CSE 100 Introduction to Computer Science I or equivalent, which may be counted in the business core in place of CIS 200.
+All Computer Information Systems majors must complete CSE 100 Introduction to Computer Science I or a "C" language course, which may be used as a college requirement, and CIS 235 Computer Information Systems I, which may be used in the business core in place of CIS 200.

 Admission.
-To be admitted to the Computer Information Systems major, a student must have completed the following courses with a minimum GPA in these courses of 2.50: CSE 100; MAT 119, 210 (or higher level); QBA 221.
+To be admitted as a Computer Information Systems major, a student must have completed the following courses with a minimum GPA of 2.50: